stolostron/multicluster-observability-operator/docs/configure-object-storage.md

 - storage:  minio local PVC storage size, just for minio only, ignore it if type is s3

 By default, you do not need to configure `objectStorageConfig` field.
-The multicluster-monitoring-operator will automatically install [Minio](https://min.io/) as backend object storage server, you can also configure an S3 bucket as an object store.
+The multicluster-observability-operator will automatically install [Minio](https://min.io/) as backend object storage server, you can also configure an S3 bucket as an object store.

 ## Minio (default)

-When you install [multicluster-monitoring-operator CR](/deploy/crds/monitoring.open-cluster-management.io_v1alpha1_multiclustermonitoring_cr.yaml), it will use the following YAML content to configure Minio as default object storage server.
+When you install [multicluster-observability-operator CR](/deploy/crds/monitoring.open-cluster-management.io_v1alpha1_multiclusterobservability_cr.yaml), it will use the following YAML content to configure Minio as default object storage server.

 ```yaml
   objectStorageConfig: